Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-I learned about fire ants the hard way when I was walking my dog Kaiser one day and a friend of mine stopped with his car.
-We were chit chatting when Kaiser suddenly started rolling on the ground.
+I learned about fire ants the hard way when I was walking my dog Kaiser one day, and a friend of mine stopped with his car.
+We were chit-chatting when Kaiser suddenly started rolling on the ground.

-It looked a bit awkward for him to do at such an odd time, so I coaxed him to get back on his feet.
+It looked a bit awkward for him to do this at such an odd time, so I coaxed him to get back on his feet.
 Minutes later, he was on the ground again, this time jerking frantically as if something serious was going on.

 As I looked at him this time I saw the source of his agitation: there were several fire ants right on the spot!
 My poor dog was being bitten all over by them!
 I moved him away and headed home to check him out.

-It looked like the most of the bites were on his legs, as the ants were trying to climb.
+It looked like most of the bites were on his legs, as the ants were trying to climb.
 I decided to keep a careful eye on him as I checked to see if I had some Benadryl on hand in case he was going to suffer an allergic reaction.

 Shortly thereafter, he started licking at the bitten areas.
 A little lick here and there soon turned into an obsessive licking and biting that showed no signs of ending.
 I had to take action!

-Once I recognized the bites, I applied what I knew was a good remedy for pets bitten by bees, wasps and all those nasty stinging creatures.
+Once I recognized the bites, I applied what I knew was a good remedy for pets bitten by bees, wasps, and all those nasty stinging creatures.

 I made a paste of baking soda and water and applied it to the wound.
 To prevent my dog from licking up the baking soda, I applied a sock and made sure he didn't take it off.
 I also applied an ice pack covered in a towel every few minutes.

-Minutes later, he was resting peacefully and he ignored the bites for the rest of the day.
+The baking soda and water paste worked pretty quickly.
+I think the fact that the baking soda was in my freezer (to keep odors away) provided further relief.
+Minutes later, he was resting peacefully, and he ignored the bites for the rest of the day.
 I am happy that there was no need to give the Benadryl as I am not too fond of giving medications to dogs.

-However, in severe cases a dosage of 0.5 to 2 mg of Benadryl per pound is a good remedy for dogs suffering from insect bites.
-As with administrating any medication over the counter it is highly advisable to discuss this option with your veterinarian first.
+However, in severe cases, a dosage of 0.5 to 2 mg of Benadryl per pound is a good remedy for dogs suffering from insect bites.
+As with administrating any medication over the counter, it is highly advisable to discuss this option with your veterinarian first.

-Days later, Kaiser's legs were full of whitish gray marks where he was bitten.
+Days later, Kaiser's legs were full of whitish-gray marks where he was bitten.
 These marks really took a long time to go away (several months).
-Kaiser only suffered from a mild reaction but there have been reported cases of dogs dying of anaphylactic shock.
+Kaiser only suffered from a mild reaction, but there have been reported cases of dogs dying of anaphylactic shock.

-Usually this occurs within minutes after being stung.
-Warning signs are difficulty breathing, collapse and respiratory failure.
+Usually, this occurs within minutes after being stung.
+Warning signs are difficulty breathing, collapse, and respiratory failure.

 Here are a few tips: